Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-We thank A. D. Armour, W. F. Braasch, S.-Y. Lin, O. B. Wright, N. Shammah, A. R. H. Smith, and J. Yang for very helpful discussions.
-This work was supported by the NSF under grant no. DMR-1507383.
+{ \textbf{Acknowledgements}}\\ We thank A. D. Armour, W. F. Braasch, S.-Y. Lin, O. B. Wright, N. Shammah, A. R. H. Smith, and J. Yang for very helpful discussions.
+This work was supported by the NSF under grant nos.
+DMR-1507383 and PHY-2011382.

+{ \textbf{Author contributions}}\\ H. W. and M. B. jointly conceived the idea for the project.
+H. W. performed the analytical and numerical calculations, and plotted the figures.
+H. W. and M. B. both contributed to the interpretation of the calculations and jointly wrote the paper.